-Prof. Shen is currently working on a book manuscript, tentatively entitled The Political Regulation Cycle, which is based on her dissertation completed at Stanford University.
+Prof. Shen is currently working on a book manuscript, tentatively entitled The Political Regulation Wave: How Local Incentives Systematically Shape Air Pollution Control in China, which is partially based on her dissertation completed at Stanford University.

 Shen, Shiran Victoria.
-“The Political Pollution Cycle: An Inconvenient Truth and How to Break It” PhD diss., Stanford University, 2018.
+“The Political Pollution Cycle: An Inconvenient Truth and How to Break It” Ph.D. diss., Stanford University, 2018.

 - Winner of the 2019 Best Dissertation Award, Association for Public Policy Analysis and Management.